-Typical Mammalian Cell Bank Characterization Program
+Typical Mammalian Cell Line

 - Good Laboratory Practices for Non-Clinical Laboratory Studies, 21 CFR 58.
 US Food and Drug Administration.